dane-dalton/ruby-basic-projects/README.md

 Searches for occurances substrings defined by the given dictionary in any string you input.
 ## Stock Picker
 Takes an array of a stock price for each day and tells you what would have been the optimal days to buy and sell for maximum profit.
+## Bubble Sort
+Takes an array of integers and sorts them in ascending order using a bubble sort.